Latent Causal Modeling for 3D Brain MRI Counterfactuals: Acknowledgement

 Collection and distribution of the NCANDA data were supported by NIH funding AA021681, AA021690, AA021691, AA021692, AA021695, AA021696, AA021697.
 Access to NCANDA data is available via the NIAAA Data Archive, collection 4513 (https://nda.nih.gov/edit\_collection.html?id=4513).

-This work was partly supported by funding from the National Institute of Health (MH113406, DA057567, AG084471, AA021697, AA017347, AA010723, AA005965, and AA028840), the DGIST R\&D program of the Ministry of Science and ICT of KOREA (22-KUJoint-02), Stanford School of Medicine Department of Psychiatry and Behavioral Sciences Faculty Development and Leadership Award, the Stanford HAI-Google Research Collaboration, the Stanford HAI Google Cloud Credits, the 2024 Stanford HAI Hoffman-Yee Grant, and the UK's Engineering and Physical Sciences Research Council (EPSRC) Hub for Causality in Healthcare AI (grant number EP/Y028856/1).
+This work was partly supported by funding from the National Institute of Health (MH113406, DA057567, AG084471, AA021697, AA017347, AA010723, AA005965, and AA028840), the DGIST R\&D program of the Ministry of Science and ICT of KOREA (22-KUJoint-02), Stanford School of Medicine Department of Psychiatry and Behavioral Sciences Faculty Development and Leadership Award, the Stanford HAI-Google Research Collaboration, the Stanford HAI Google Cloud Credits, the 2024 Stanford HAI Hoffman-Yee Grant, and the UKRI AI programme, and the Engineering and Physical Sciences Research Council, for CHAI - EPSRC Causality in Healthcare AI Hub (grant no. EP/Y028856/1).